KelvenH/CarbSum/README.md

  ------

 ## Scope

+### In Scope;
    The scope is defined to the parameters of being able to calculate food carbohydrates and associated inputs (i.e. food weights /  portion sizes, carb values).
+   Satisfy the requirements of the user stories and map to the problem statement.

+### Out of Scope;
-   All other nutritional / dietary information is out of scope (i.e. calories, recommended food / carb intakes, etc)
+   All other nutritional / dietary information is out of scope (i.e. calories, recommended food / carb intakes, etc).
+   Any form of medical / diabetes advice.

 ------